Fairey Delta 2: Proposed derivatives

 Fairey produced a number of proposals which would have involved the further development of the Delta 2.
 The first of these was another experimental aircraft, designated as the ER.103/B, which would have paired the wings of the FD2 with a revised fuselage, which had a greater span and length.
 The ER.103/B was to have been powered by either a de Havilland Gyron or Rolls-Royce RB.122 and would have accommodated underwing fuel tanks for extended endurance.
 A combat fighter model, the ER.103/C, was also proposed, upon which the wings would have been scaled up by 50 per cent, with no radical aerodynamic alterations made.
-Combat equipment would have been provisioned, including a Ferranti-built Airborne Interception Radar 1495 and de Havilland Firestreak air-to-air missiles.
+Combat equipment would have been provisioned, including a Ferranti-built aircraft interception radar 1495 and de Havilland Firestreak air-to-air missiles.
 Fairey claimed that the ER.103/C would be capable of attaining Mach 2.26 at an altitude of 55,000 ft.

 According to Fairey's projections, the ER.103/B could have been ready to fly within eighteen months of having received an order, while the ER.103/C could reach the same readiness within 30 months.
 In particular, Fairey pursued Operational Requirement F.155, which called for a two-seat fighter equipped with radar and missiles with suitable performance to achieve an altitude of 60,000 ft and Mach 2 within six minutes of taking off; while the company thought that their design would be fully capable of meeting the specified requirements, it was believed that the complete weapon system would not be fully developed until 1962.
 Thus, Fairey proposed that a simpler interim aircraft, if selected, could be available by 1960 or potentially earlier.